 Whether we’re baking or cooking, scrambling or sautéing, flipping or folding, a heatproof silicone spatula is one of the busiest tools in our kitchen.
 Nine years ago, we gave top honors to a heatproof model that is ubiquitous in restaurant kitchens but can sometimes feel too big and unwieldy at home.
-So we rounded up 10 spatulas priced from $6.95 to $18.67 from the dizzying array available, including our previous winner and a retooled version of our old runner-up.
+So we selected a lineup from the dizzying array available, including our previous winner and a retooled version of our old runner-up.
 We subjected each to a slew of recipe tests, as well as evaluations of cut resistance, stain and odor resistance, heat resistance, and durability to see which stood out from the pack.
 With some products, comfort was an issue.
 Performance was also an issue, with some spatulas failing to reach into the edges of saucepans or leaving pockets of unmixed food.
 Others left streaks of batter on the sides of bowls.

 To understand the differences, we first looked at the spatulas’ heads.
 Models with smaller heads moved less food with each pass, so it took more work to mix cookie dough or stir risotto.
 But larger heads weren’t necessarily better.
 Two models barely fit inside a food processor bowl or a 1-cup dry measuring cup.
 In general we found that midsize heads (roughly 4 by 2½ inches) were fast and effective at almost every task.